 During the last year US Foods Holding saw its earnings per share drop below zero.
 Buyers no doubt think it's a temporary situation, but those with a nose for quality have low tolerance for losses.
 However, there may be an opportunity for investors if the company can recover.

 The image below shows how EPS has tracked over time (if you click on the image you can see greater detail).

-We like that insiders have been buying shares in the last twelve months.
+We consider it positive that insiders have made significant purchases in the last year.
 Even so, future earnings will be far more important to whether current shareholders make money.
-Dive deeper into the earnings by checking this interactive graph of US Foods Holding's earnings, revenue and cash flow.
+It might be well worthwhile taking a look at our free report on US Foods Holding's earnings, revenue and cash flow.

 A Different Perspective